 My choreographic work is rooted in the body's interconnectedness with gravity and the environment and its capacity for physical and symbolic transformation.
-I often work with large groups of performers to explore networks of cooperation and resistance and gesture as both a physical material and a technology for devising narrative.
+I often work with large groups of performers to explore networks of cooperation and resistance and gesture as both a physical material and a language for devising narrative.

 My process is collaborative, rigorous, and interdisciplinary.
 My work is always devised in collaboration with the performers, and we begin each process with dedicated space for trail and error and discovery.
 Though the work is very physical, we strip away traditional dance training modalities to explore the body's materiality in relation to gravity and other external forces.
 I have a research-based process and often derive and manipulate movement and prompts from dance history, social rituals and games, online subcultures, pop culture, and other aspects of our historical and contemporary moment.